wpilibsuite/frc-docs/source/docs/software/telemetry/writing-sendable-classes.rst

 Writing Your Own Sendable Classes
 =================================

-Since the ``Sendable`` interface only has one method, writing your own classes that implement ``Sendable`` (and thus automatically log values to and/or consume values from the dashboard) is extremely easy: just provide an implementation for the overrideable ``initSendable`` method, in which setters and getters for your class's fields are declaratively bound to key values (their display names on the dashboard).
+Since the ``Sendable`` interface only has one method, writing your own classes that implement ``Sendable`` (and thus automatically log values to and/or consume values from the dashboard) is extremely easy: just provide an implementation for the overridable ``initSendable`` method, in which setters and getters for your class's fields are declaratively bound to key values (their display names on the dashboard).

 For example, here is the implementation of ``initSendable`` from WPILib's ``BangBangController``: